 How Family Therapy Fits Into a Comprehensive Treatment Plan

 Therapy for family members is one important part of a treatment plan.
 Clients can also benefit from a wide range of additional therapies.
 A comprehensive approach targets mental health, physical health, relapse risk, relationships, and stability.
-Popular therapies at Santé Center Recovery include:
+Popular therapies at Santé Center for Healing include:

 - Trauma therapy